-In my mind, this points to one of the shortcomings of overly formalised meditation.
+In my mind, this points to one of the shortcomings of overly formal meditation.
 You know, the sitting under a tree kind, with your legs crossed and your thumb touching your index finger like a yogi from the movies.
-The danger here is that mindfulness can become restricted to some sort of theoretical exercise that is removed from everyday life.
+The danger here is that we can restrict mindfulness to some sort of theoretical exercise that is removed from everyday life.

 I am not saying that one should not do such things.
 Au contraire.
 It is a great way of getting more in touch with yourself and for developing more self-awareness.
 Like a practice study.
 Or simply a way of relaxing and re-charging.
 All great stuff.
 But, the real point of such things is to integrate and incorporate it into everyday living.
 Otherwise, what’s the bloody point!

 I also worry about those who use meditation regularly to access ‘altered’ states of consciousness.
 Such experiences can be useful for opening one’s mind to yet unexperienced things.
-But, if one is constantly chasing these experiences outside of everyday living, it can create a certain disengagement from everyday life, when everyday life is the very thing that we ought to fully and wholeheartedly engage in.
+But, if one is constantly chasing these experiences outside of everyday living, it can disengage us from everyday life, when everyday life is the very thing that we ought to fully and wholeheartedly engage in.

 So, what does a more integrated mindful state look like?
 It is a way of being that involves maintaining introspective attention even when directed attention is switched on, whether you are proof reading a document, chatting to a friend, ruminating over the past or watering the plants.
 The same is true even when we allow our attention to be hijacked.

 You can still be mindful that it has been hijacked and how your body and mind are behaving in the moment.
 And, as soon you become aware that attention has been hijacked, it is in fact no longer hijacked.
-Because you have entered a mindful state simply by becoming aware!
+Because you enter a mindful state simply by becoming aware!

 So, fully-integrated mindfulness is about always maintaining a kind of meta awareness.
-Only then can we truly allow mindfulness to become a general way of being and not a theoretical or relaxation exercise, after which we go back to how we were before we started the exercise.
+Only then can we truly allow mindfulness to become a general way of being and not a theoretical or relaxation exercise.
+An exercise after which we go back to how we were before we started the exercise.
 And, fully-integrated mindfulness is a skill that can be practiced, all the time.

 As I type these words on the train, for example, I can feel that my directed attention is dominating, totally absorbing every ounce of my focus.
-I can also feel that I am sitting awkwardly in the seat and how my body is slightly contorted.
-As I continue to write now, I feel a bit more comfortable.
+I can also feel that I am sitting awkwardly in the seat and how my body feels a bit tense.
+As I continue to write now, I feel more comfortable.
 I am more aware of my body, alongside concentrating on the writing.
 Shit!
 I just missed my stop.
 And, so the practice goes on.

 Your practice will be unique to you